Working across systems, employers can transfer apprenticeship levy funds that support communities and staff.

 Support the viability of apprenticeship programmes

-Your trust may find itself in a situation where it only wants/needs a certain number of apprentices, but the training provider requires a larger number to run the programme.
-An employer may wish to transfer a percentage of its levy to another trust or health provider (including primary care) to put apprentices onto the same programme and provide the numbers required.
-This may also give some negotiating power to employers to drive down the cost of the programme with the training provider.
+Organisations may find themselves in a situation where they only want or need a limited number of apprentices, but their training provider requires a larger number to run the programme.
+Therefore, they may transfer a percentage of their levy to another trust or health provider to fund apprentices on the same programme to achieve the required numbers.
+This can also give negotiating power around the cost with the training provider.

-Employers could collaborate with other partners in their ICS to identify future health skills gaps across the geography.
-They could each transfer levy funds to smaller health employers to pay for apprenticeships that provide the skills needed across the region.
+Organisations are encouraged to collaborate with partners in their ICS to identify future health skills gaps across the area.
+As a system, organisations can transfer levy funds to smaller health organisations to pay for apprenticeships that provide the skills needed across the region.

 Integrated care system priorities

-While the levy cannot be used to joint-fund apprenticeship training, you could nominate one trust in your ICS to be the lead organisation which employs apprentices to deliver work benefiting the whole region.
+The levy cannot be used to joint-fund apprenticeship training but, one trust in your ICS can be nominated as the lead organisation to employ apprentices who deliver work benefiting the entire region.

-Trusts could transfer a percentage of their levy to that lead organisation to fund those apprenticeships.
-Examples could include a business admin or project manager apprenticeship.
-These roles could be used to support and lead on the delivery of ICS-wide projects/workstreams.
+Examples have included a business administrator or project manager apprenticeship.
+These roles could be used to support and lead the delivery of ICS-wide projects or workstreams.
 This approach would also strengthen relationships and encourage collaborative working.

 Build capacity in voluntary, community and social enterprise sector

-Employers could work in partnership with voluntary, community and social enterprise (VCSE) care delivery partners, such as local health charities, to identify roles that could be trained through an apprenticeship and help support the care delivery of the funding employer.
+Organisations could work in partnership with voluntary, community and social enterprise care delivery partners, such as local health charities, to identify roles that could be trained through an apprenticeship.
+These collaborations may help support the care delivery of the funding organisation.

 Support health and wellbeing of staff

-Fund an exercise and fitness personal training apprentice in a local sports facility who could offer staff exercise classes at the trust, for a set number of hours per month to support the health and wellbeing of staff.
+Organisations could fund an exercise and fitness personal training apprentice in a local sports facility who could offer staff exercise classes, for a set number of hours per month to support the health and wellbeing of staff.